SAP-samples/teched2024-DA180/README.md

 	* [Exercise 23: Create a Transformation Flow and the usage of delta tables ](exercises/ex23/README.md)

 Have fun :smiley:

-**IMPORTANT**

-Your repo must contain the .reuse and LICENSES folder and the License section below.
-DO NOT REMOVE the section or folders/files.
-Also, remove all unused template assets (images, folders, etc) from the exercises folder.

 ## Contributing
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to understand the contribution guidelines.